acalarch/challenges/README.md

 ## Challenges
 This repository contains a series of challenges from SOC Prime's Monthly Talks https://my.socprime.com/webinar/
 The challenges are designed to be "just hard enough" for newer folks in cybersecurity.
 I mark each with an anticipated difficulty.
 Knowing how to code (python) will probably help with most of them.
 Some are solvable just by using free tools.
-Some are puzzles some are just analysis tasks.
+Some are puzzles.. some are just analysis tasks.

 ## Help i'm stuck
 Challenges that require hints contain hints.
 Chef recipies are referring to https://gchq.github.io/CyberChef/